1ccs-todd/iocage-plugin-sabnzbd/README.md

-Blueprint for sabnzbd news reader.
+plugin for sabnzbd news reader.